hfuong/nbatwitter/README.md

 3. Do certain players act as an in-between or connection to other players?

 ## Steps
+1. Obtain a list of current NBA players and their Twitter handles.
-1. Scrape tweets from current NBA players to identify mentions and tags.
+2. Scrape tweets from current NBA players to identify mentions and tags.
-2. Produce edge lists and interaction matrices to calculate the social network position of each player.
+3. Produce edge lists and interaction matrices to calculate the social network position of each player.
-3. Produce social networks using Twitter interactions.
+4. Produce social networks using Twitter interactions.
-4. Use social network metrics to identify possible trends by teams or players.
+5. Use social network metrics to identify possible trends by teams or players.